Check any Electrolytic Capacitor “in-circuit” with 100% accuracy in 3 seconds – Guaranteed!

 The CapAnalyzer 88A uses a test frequency higher than any other DCR/ESR meter (over 100KHz), automatically discharges the cap under test, checks DCR first (up to 500 ohms), then checks and displays ESR on a 20 segment LED bar scale, and beeps from one to five beeps depending on the ESR condition of the cap.
 Both DCR and ESR measurements are made at levels that isolate the cap under test from the rest of the circuitry.
 Because it checks DCR first with its exclusive “DCR Set Alert”, it will alert the technician immediately if the cap or anything else in that circuit is shorted or leaky, before it checks ESR.
 Range covers just about any electrolytic or tantalum capacitor you will come across, from 0.47uF to 2200uF.

 Be aware that there are many fake knockoffs and look-alike meters trying to fool you, like the B+K Precision 881 and GME Technology 236, that hope to lure you into buying what you think is our CapAnalyzer 88A.
 These won’t check tantalums in-circuit, and because of limited DCR range of only 30 ohms and lower-quality circuitry, you will never be 100% assured that you’ve found every leaky capacitor.
-The omission of the DCR set alert, special beryllium copper tipped tweezer one-handed probe and many other qualities that have made our made in USA CapAnalyzer 88A the choice of over 50,000 technicians throughout the world, should make your choice obvious.
+The omission of the DCR set alert, special beryllium copper tipped tweezer one-handed probe and many other qualities that have made our made in USA CapAnalyzer 88A the choice of tens of thousands technicians throughout the world, should make your choice obvious.
 In fact, our CapAnalyzer 88A is the number one asked-for-by-name cap checker by professional technicians; see the short list of major users (above left) that buy the CapAnalyzer 88A in large quantities for their technicians.
 Why?
 Because only the EDS-88A CapAnalyzer guarantees 100% accuracy.

 CapAnalyzer 88A includes a special beryllium copper tipped low-capacitance one-handed tweezer test probe for accuracy and ease-of-use.
 Because it is dual-microprocessor controlled, it has more features and is much more accurate than other cap testers.
 A three-color chart on the front panel shows typical ESR readings of good and bad caps in relation to their capacitance.
 Portability and battery operation make it ideal for repairs on site, eliminating a double service call and valuable technical travel time.
 An AC adapter is available for continuous use on your bench.